valentincostam/plande-react-chakra-firestore/README.md

 Plande is your college degree curriculum made simple and interactive.

-By letting you mark whether you have passed the courses of your degree, it helps you to:
+By letting you mark whether you have passed your degree's courses, it helps you to:

 - 📏 Keep track of your progress, showing your degree completion percentage.
-- 🧮 Know your current weekly classload, the number of passed courses, and other stats.
+- 🧮 Know what courses you can attend, your current weekly classload, the number of passed courses, and other stats.
 - 📅 Plan and organize yourself ahead of time by allowing you to simulate possible scenarios.
 - 💪 Motivate yourself by showing you how far got and how much is left.
 - 🫂 Share your achievements with non-academic people by having a minimalist and user-friendly interface.